andersberliner/smelling_sepsis/README.md

 ![Figure Ten - Finding "Trigger" Times](img/trigger.png)

 Looking at the full time curve as shown in [Figure Ten](#fig10), simple backward differencing can correctly find the absolute maxium derivatives.
 But, thinking forward to how you could detect if a trial had "triggered" in real time, I needed a differentiation scheme that would have low errors at the boundaries.
-I imagined building a "trigger" model that, once a trial was confidently predicted to have entered this exponential groth phase, would send the data to the t* = 0 gram and classification models.
+I imagined building a "trigger" model that, once a trial was confidently predicted to have entered this exponential growth phase, would send the data to the `t* = 0` gram and classification models.
 I needed to be able to collapse the curves by time-shifting and I needed to know how to do that time-shifting as each individual timestep was fed in.

 Simple forwards or backwards differencing is subject to large numerical errors at the boundaries, so I constructed a centralized, fourth-order pade differentiation scheme with third order boundaries.
 This provides a highly accurate estimate of the derivative of a curve by the solution of a matrix algebra problem.
 You have to solve a tridiagonal jxj matrix multiplication problem, where j is the number of timesteps, but numpy's linalg.lstsq can do so quickly.
-To add in an extra layer of numerical robustness, I further smoothed this results with a gaussian kernel *(sigma=2 worked the best)* to accurately predict this time of max change.
+To add in an extra layer of numerical robustness, I further smoothed these results with a gaussian kernel *(sigma=2 worked the best)* to accurately predict this time of max change.

 To determine if this trigger time had been reached, I trained a new set of models using the features of absolute max first and second derivatives from a handful of spots that consistently respond quickly for all types of bacteria.
-This "Triggered, Series" model was asked to predict if a sample was innoculated, deteciton = 0 or 1, based ont the features calculated for the the timesteps up to that point.
-Because the controls representeted ~ 10% of all samples in the available dataset, I used SMOTE oversampling on the training set when training the models to assure always predicitng detection=1 was not a viable model.
+This "Triggered, Series" model was asked to predict if a sample was inoculated, detection = 0 or 1, based on the features calculated for the the timesteps up to that point.
+Because the controls representeted ~ 10% of all samples in the available dataset, I used SMOTE oversampling on the training set when training the models to assure always predicting detection=1 was not a viable model.
 The ROC curves and other metrics showed significantly improved performance over the unshifted cascading, series model for detection.
 They improved over time up to a high plateau at around 12 hours fed in.
 Thus, I had found a time invariant feature that my models could use to predict when growth had occurred and, thus, the trigger time neccessary to shift the timescale before feeding in the data to the cascading series model.

 The best way to see this is from kernel density estimates of the observed number of timesteps versus the estimated time of absolute maximum derivative, shown in [Figure Eleven](#fig11) below.